- Why is the System Using 100% of the Disk?

 Why is the System Using 100% of the Disk?

-Whenever there is high disk usage Windows 10 and Windows 11 generally suffer performance drops.
+Whenever there is high disk usage, both Windows 10 and Windows 11 generally experience performance drops.
 The issue is usually the result of too many apps and processes using the disk.

 However, other problems, such as Windows glitches, problematic system files, malfunctioning drivers, disk errors, and malware infections, may be behind the 100% disk usage that Windows 10 is currently trying to shake off.